Updated: Jun 21

 Is it time to start listening and learning how to reset the chatter to a more positive dialogue?

 One of the things I learned, on my healing journey, was to talk back to the negative voices in my head.
 For many years I never stopped to pay attention to the thoughts I had swirling around in my head and looking back the results showed up as a result.

-I have witnessed a series of ‘aha’ moments with various clients that have shown me how important it is to learn to listen to the thoughts in our heads and what we tell ourselves.
+I have witnessed a series of ‘aha’ moments that have shown me how important it is to learn to listen to the thoughts and what we tell ourselves.

 It’s important to ensure that what we are telling ourselves is what we want to believe, not what we don’t want.

-An exercise to create positive thoughts to believe in.
+Here is an exercise to create positive thoughts to believe in...

 Buy yourself a journal, doesn't have to be fancy.
 I like spiral bound journals because they lay nice and flat.

 I want you to take the list below and write it out.
 Ten times.
 Yes, ten times.
 Always keep this journal with you .
 When you catch yourself thinking negative thoughts about yourself, get out your journal and counter that thought with one of the positives below.
 Say it out loud and write it down, ten times.
 Really reinforce it.

 This takes practice, but it doesn't take long to change the way you think, once you become aware of your thoughts.